 Parents or guardians with parental responsibility can open a JISA and manage the account but the money belongs to the child.
 Once open, anybody can contribute to a JISA which means it is perfect for family and friends to gift money over time.
 The child can take control of the account when they reach the age of 16, but cannot withdraw the money until they reach the age of 18.

-There are 2 types of Junior ISA:
+What are the different types of Junior ISA (JISA)?

 - Cash Junior ISA - this acts like an ordinary savings account but where all returns are totally tax-free